Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin density in the normal state

 reflecting the linear $p$-wave dispersion.
-Unlike the $d$-wave case, the absence of $H_{\pm 2}^{\sigma}(\bm{k})$ terms eliminates spin-dependent suppression, yet the one-photon Floquet replicas $k_{x,\pm 1}^{\sigma}$ still dominate in the strong driving regime, as seen in Fig. \ref{figure4}(d).
+Unlike the $d$-wave case, the absence of $H_{\pm 2}^{\sigma}(\bm{k})$ terms in the $p$-wave magnet under light eliminates the spin-dependent suppression, yet the one-photon Floquet replicas $k_{x,\pm 1}^{\sigma}$ still dominate in the strong driving regime, as seen in Fig. \ref{figure4}(d).

-Compared to CPL-driven systems, LPL introduces anisotropic driving effects that depend sensitively on the polarization direction $\phi_A$.
-The local extrema occur at
+Compared to CPL-driven unconventional magnets, LPL introduces anisotropic driving effects that depend on the polarization direction $\phi_A$.
+The peaks and dips of the projected spin density for $k_y=0$ occur at

 where $M(k_A, \phi_A)$ [Eq. (\ref{eq_MkAphA})] is the effective light-induced Zeeman field introduced by the LPL drive.
 In particular, when $\phi_A = \pi/2$, the driving field becomes orthogonal to the $k_x$ axis, resulting in a suppression of $H_{\pm1}^{\sigma}$ and thereby reducing the sideband-induced features.
 This anisotropy is also evident in the LPL-driven $p$-wave magnet.
-Although no light-induced Zeeman field appears in this case, the amplitude of $S_{0,z}$ at $k_{x,\pm1}^{\sigma}$ is modulated as $\cos\phi_A$ and vanishes at $\phi_A = \pi/2$, consistent with $H_{\pm1}^{\sigma} \sim \cos\phi_A$ [Eq. (\ref{eq_hpm1})].
+Although no light-induced Zeeman field appears in this case, the amplitude of $S_{0,z}$ at $k_{x,\pm1}^{\sigma}$ is modulated as $\cos\phi_A$ and vanishes at $\phi_A = \pi/2$, consistent with $H_{\pm1}^{\sigma} \sim \cos\phi_A$ [Eq. (\ref{HnFloquetpN})].

-Taken together, the Floquet spin densities and their zero-photon projections reveal the roles of different Floquet components.
+In conclusion, the Floquet spin densities and their zero-photon projections reveal the roles of different Floquet components.
 The diagonal components $H_0^{\sigma}(\bm{k})$ give rise to multiple spin-degenerate nodes in momentum space, modifying the magnetic structure beyond that of the static unconventional magnet.
 Meanwhile, the off-diagonal components $H_{n\neq0}^{\sigma}(\bm{k})$ encode the photon-assisted processes that dress the quasiparticle states.
-As a result, the spin degeneracy created by Floquet sidebands at zero-photon state can be engineered by tuning the driving field amplitude and polarization.
+Both the Floquet spin density and its projection to the zero-photon subspace unveil properties of the underlying unconventional magnet.
+We have also verified that the same is true for the spin density in driven unconventional magnets with conventional superconductivity and a $d$-wave magnet with a strong exchange field, see Appendix \ref{ApdxB}.